-New York State is one of the largest issuers of municipal debt, ranking second among the states, behind California, in the amount of debt outstanding.
+New York State, including its public authorities, is one of the largest issuers of municipal debt, ranking second among the states, behind California, in the amount of debt outstanding.
 The State ranks sixth in the U.S. in state debt per capita, behind Connecticut, Massachusetts, Hawaii, New Jersey, and Washington1.
-As of March 31, 2016, total State-related debt outstanding totaled \$52.1 billion excluding capital leases and mortgage loan commitments, equal to approximately 4.6 percent of New York personal income.
+As of March 31, 2017, State-related debt outstanding totaled \$50.7 billion excluding capital leases and mortgage loan commitments, equal to approximately 4.2 percent of New York personal income.
 The State's debt levels are typically measured by DOB using two categories: State-supported debt and State-related debt.